perl6/problem_solver_tutorial/chapter/text0.md

 to this hands on tour through the more often needed parts of this vast and beautiful programming language.
 You can find here:

-   - syntax knowledge:
+   - syntax knowledge
-   - bits of deeper understanding for the design decisions:
+   - bits of deeper understanding for the design decisions
-   - room for own experiments:
+   - room for own experiments
-   - a hopefully useful application:
+   - a hopefully useful application
    - a taste of the full capabilities of Perl 6
    - sources for further learning (docs and more)